canada-ca/platform-security_securite-de-plateforme/en/5_Microservice_Security.md

 #### Improper Asset Management

-Lack of APIs inventory and depreciation strategies leads to running unpatched APIs, resulting in leakage of sensitive data.
+Lack of APIs inventory and deprecation strategies leads to running unpatched APIs, resulting in leakage of sensitive data.
 Attackers may gain access to sensitive data, or even take over the server through old, unpatched API versions connected to the same database.